Interim government of Muhammad Yunus: India

 Yunus with Prime minister of India Narendra Modi in Bangkok, Thailand.

-The interim government's relationship with India under the leadership of the Prime Minister of India Narendra Modi has significantly nosedived, due to the Modi administration providing refuge to Hasina & its support for the Awami League, differences over the anti-Hindu violence, disinformation from India, the Yunus government's alleged soft stance on Islamist resurgence, detention of Chinmoy Krishna Das & close relations with China and Pakistan.
-Within India, the Yunus government is portrayed by the Godi media as a de facto Islamist government.
+The interim government's relationship with India under the leadership of the Prime Minister of India Narendra Modi has significantly nosedived, due to the Modi administration providing refuge to Hasina & its support for the Awami League, differences over the anti-Hindu violence, disinformation from India, the interim government's alleged soft stance on Islamist resurgence, detention of Chinmoy Krishna Das, Indian influence in Bangladesh and close relations with China and Pakistan.
+Within India, the interim government is portrayed by the Indian Media as a de facto Islamist government.

-In the immediate aftermath of the revolution, India halted issuance of visas to Bangladeshi medical tourists & Bangladesh accused India of orchestrating floods by releasing waters from the dams in the Indian state of Tripura.
-The Bangladesh Assistant High Commissionerate at Agartala was attacked in 2024 by far-right Hindu outfits in protest of the anti-Hindu violence in Bangladesh.
-Bangladeshis under the Yunus government have reportedly pressed irrendentist claims over India's eastern & northeastern regions on social media.
-On 1 April 2025, Yunus claimed 'guardianship' over the Bay of Bengal while on his diplomatic visit to China, which drew sharp condemnation from the Indian side.
+In the immediate aftermath of the uprising, India halted issuance of visas to Bangladeshi medical tourists & Bangladesh accused India of orchestrating floods by releasing waters from the dams in the Indian state of Tripura.
+The Bangladesh Assistant High Commission at Agartala was attacked in 2024 by far-right Hindu outfits in protest of the anti-Hindu violence in Bangladesh.
+Bangladeshis under the interim government have reportedly pressed irrendentist claims over India's eastern & northeastern regions on social media.
+On 1 April 2025, Yunus claimed "guardianship over the Bay of Bengal" while on his diplomatic visit to China, which drew sharp condemnation from the Indian side.
 Even Chief Minister of the Indian state of Assam Himanta Biswa Sarma demanded that the Indian government declare an all-out war on Bangladesh in reaction.
-In late August 2025, the Yunus government suspended operations of a port of entry bordering Tripura & closed down 3 other ports of entry along the India-Bangladesh border.
+In late August 2025, the interim government suspended operations of a port of entry bordering Tripura & closed down 3 other ports of entry along the Bangladesh–India border.

 On 4 April 2025, Yunus and Modi met each other for the first time since the ouster of Hasina in August 2024.
 Both leaders engaged in a bilateral meeting in the sideline of 6th BIMSTEC summit in Bangkok.
-Amongst the discussed topics, were extradition of Hasina, border killings, sharing of the waters of Ganges at the Farakka barrage and Teesta at the Teesta barrage, persecution of Hindus in Bangladesh following Hasina's exile, and provocative statements made from the both sides.
-Press Secretary of Bangladeshi CA Shafiqul Alam described the meeting as "constructive, productive, and fruitful".
-In the meeting, Yunus also gifted a picture of Modi honouring him in 102th Indian Science Congress in 2015.
+Amongst the discussed topics, were extradition of Hasina, border killings, sharing of the waters of Ganges at the Farakka Barrage and Teesta at the Teesta barrage, persecution of Hindus in Bangladesh following Hasina's exile, and provocative statements made from the both sides.
+Press Secretary Shafiqul Alam has described the meeting as "constructive, productive, and fruitful".
+In the meeting, Yunus also gifted a picture of Modi honouring him in 102nd Indian Science Congress in 2015.

 Despite strained relations, bilateral trade with India considerably increased under the Yunus government.
+Furthermore, in the union budget of 2026, India increased allocation for Bangladesh by 74%.

+During his farewell speech, Yunus once again invoked India's northeastern "seven sisters" states alongside Nepal and Bhutan without directly mentioning India itself.
+At this point, the ties between India and Bangladesh were already strained over Yunus' repetitive mention of India's northeast and suggestion that the region could become an extension of Chinese economy.